 Some of you who suffer from a disagreeable boss may think that you should suffer the tyranny in patience.
 Nothing is less true: you have much more power than you think!
 If you know how to deal with difficult people, you can get better from there.
 Also, your manager could be benefiting from the sharp edges which you have removed.
 So, why don’t you try and outsmart your boss?
 Here are 7 tips to tame him.

 Fed up with the boss?
 Start preparing your way out.
 Check out my escape route at the end of this article!

 And what if you actually are smarter than your boss?
 Read on and see some do’s and don’t s.

 If you receive little recognition from your boss, think how little recognition he might get from his manager.
 Maybe he copies the counter-productive management style of his boss as normal practice.
 Try to find out why your boss is so hostile.
 For example, you could ask: “It seems that you are very busy, maybe I can help you with something?”

-Many employees support the bad behaviour of their boss unintentionally.
+Many employees support the bad behavior of their boss unintentionally.
 Case in point: they might laugh for his bad jokes and thereby ensuring that he continues with those jokes.
-You better ignore this bad behaviour.
+You better ignore this bad behavior.

-This might not seem easy and it really is not, but equally important is to support positive behaviour in your boss.
-Forget and forgive the things he did wrong and let him know you appreciate his improved behaviour.
+This might not seem easy and it really is not, but equally important is to support positive behavior in your boss.
+Forget and forgive the things he did wrong and let him know you appreciate his improved behavior.
 Who knows what might evolve from this action?
-You will only find out after practising this.
+You will only find out after practicing this.